Settlement Agreements

 Settlement Agreements (formerly Compromise Agreements)

 Sometimes, before a legal dispute has arisen with an employee, an employer may want to propose a termination of employment on mutually-agreed terms.
-There are many reasons why an employer may wish to propose termination, typically it can be because of perceived poor performance, restructuring, a clash of personalities or for some other substantial reason.
+There are many reasons why an employer may wish to propose termination.
+Typically, it can be because of perceived poor performance, restructuring, a clash of personalities or for some other substantial reason.
 Managing these issues through the usual disciplinary, redundancy or capability process can often take considerable time and resources, and will not protect the employer from the risk of litigation and in some cases negative publicity.

-What is a Settlement Agreement
+What is a Settlement Agreement?

-A Settlement Agreement is an agreement between an employer and employee to compromise an employee’s contractual and statutory claims on termination of employment (formerly known as a compromise agreement).
+A settlement agreement is an agreement between an employer and employee to compromise an employee’s contractual and statutory claims on termination of employment (formerly known as a compromise agreement).

 The effect of mistake on a settlement agreement can be problematic for one or more of the parties to that agreement.
-The possible consequences range from the mistaken party being bound by the terms of an agreement which it did not think it was making or the settlement agreement being declared void.
+The possible consequences range from the mistaken party being bound by the terms of an agreement which it did not think it was making, or the agreement being declared void.

-When entering into a Settlement Agreement there are certain conditions (which are set out in section 203(3) of ERA 1996, with corresponding provisions in other statutes) that must be met:
+When entering into a settlement agreement there are certain conditions (which are set out in section 203(3) of ERA 1996, with corresponding provisions in other statutes) that must be met:

 • The agreement must be in writing.